bigfork/silverstripe-oauth/README.md

 ## Configuration

 Providers are registered as `Injector` services using SilverStripe’s YAML configuration.
-This allows you to specify an “internal” name (passed around in URLs and stored in the database), a PHP class for the provider (that extends `League\OAuth2\Client\Provider\AbstractProvider`), and constructor parameters & class properties.
+This allows you to specify an “internal” name (passed around in URLs and session data), a PHP class for the provider (that extends `League\OAuth2\Client\Provider\AbstractProvider`), and constructor parameters & class properties.

 For example, to setup Facebook as a provider, first install the [Facebook OAuth2 package](https://github.com/thephpleague/oauth2-facebook), and then add the following to your YAML config: